Swati230902/Simple-Calculator/README.md

 * Attractive and modern design with transparent buttons
 * Equal button spanning the full width for easy access
 * Smooth animations and transitions for enhanced user experience

+## Technologies Used
+* HTML for structuring the calculator layout
+* CSS for styling and creating the modern and responsive design
+* JavaScript for handling calculations and real-time updates to the display